Nicole Kidman: Critical acclaim and worldwide recognition (1995–2003)

 The following year, Kidman garnered critical acclaim for her portrayal of Virginia Woolf in Stephen Daldry's The Hours, co-starring alongside Meryl Streep and Julianne Moore.
-Kidman wore prosthetics, which were applied to her nose, in order to portray the author during 1920s England, making her look almost unrecognisable.
+Kidman wore prosthetics, which were applied to her nose, to portray the author during the 1920s in England, making her look almost unrecognisable.
 The film was a critical success, earning several awards and nominations, including a nomination for the Academy Award for Best Picture.
-The New York Times wrote that "Ms. Kidman, in a performance of astounding bravery, evokes the savage inner war waged by a brilliant mind against a system of faulty wiring that transmits a searing, crazy static into her brain".
+The New York Times wrote that "Ms. Kidman, in a performance of astounding bravery, evokes the savage inner war waged by a brilliant mind against a system of faulty wiring that transmits a searing, crazy static into her brain."
 She won numerous critic and industry awards for her performance, including her first BAFTA Award, third Golden Globe Award, and the Academy Award for Best Actress, becoming the first Australian to win the award.
 During her Oscar's acceptance speech, she referenced the Iraq War which was occurring at the time when speaking about the importance of art saying, "Why do you come to the Academy Awards when the world is in such turmoil?
 Because art is important.
 And because you believe in what you do and you want to honour that, and it is a tradition that needs to be upheld."
 That same year, she was named the World's Most Beautiful Person by People magazine.

-Following her Oscar win, Kidman appeared in three distinct films in 2003.
+Following her Oscar win, Kidman appeared in three distinctly different films in 2003.
 The first of those, a leading role in director Lars von Trier's Dogville, was an experimental film set on a bare soundstage.
 Though the film divided critics in the United States, Kidman earned praise for her performance.
 Peter Travers of Rolling Stone stated, "Kidman gives the most emotionally bruising performance of her career in Dogville, a movie that never met a cliche it didn't stomp on."
 The second film was an adaptation of Philip Roth's novel The Human Stain, opposite Anthony Hopkins.
-Her third film that year was Anthony Minghella's war drama Cold Mountain, where she starred opposite Jude Law and Renée Zellweger, playing Southerner Ada Monroe, a woman who falls in love with Law's character and become separated by the American Civil War.
+Her third film that year was Anthony Minghella's war drama Cold Mountain, where she starred opposite Jude Law and Renée Zellweger, playing southerner Ada Monroe, a woman who falls in love with Law's character.
+They became separated by the American Civil War.
 Regarding her performance, Time magazine wrote, "Kidman takes strength from Ada's plight and grows steadily, literally luminous.
-Her sculptural pallor gives way to warm radiance in the firelight".
+Her sculptural pallor gives way to warm radiance in the firelight."
 The film garnered several awards and nominations, most notably for the performances of the cast, with Kidman receiving her sixth Golden Globe Award nomination for Best Actress.